-Everyone knows about Chicago’s world-class museums, offering entertainment and education for locals and visitors alike.
-But cultural excitement isn’t confined to the city limits.
-If you’re willing to explore the suburbs, you’ll find a diverse collection of fascinating places where you and your family can explore art, nature, history, science, and more.
-Avoid long lines, expensive admission prices, and downtown parking.
-Instead, get to know some of the hidden gems that dot the Chicagoland landscape.
+Most out-of-towners know about Chicago’s world-class museums, offering education and entertainment for locals and visitors alike.
+But cultural excitement in this town isn’t confined to city limits.
+In fact, if you’re willing to go out and explore the suburbs, you’ll find a diverse collection of fascinating places where you and your family can explore art, nature, history, science, and much more.
+Avoid the long lines, the expensive admission prices, and downtown traffic.
+Instead, get to know the hidden gems that you can find all over Chicagoland.

-The western suburbs are rich with museums, starting with the internationally-known Frank Lloyd Wright Home & Studio in Oak Park.
-You can tour the place where Wright started his career and his family, and developed the first truly American style of architecture, the Prairie style.
-The Wright Plus 150 Architectural Housewalk, celebrating Wright’s 150th birthday, features four private Wright homes and other significant local places and takes place on 5/20.
+The western suburbs are rich with institutions of culture and learning, starting with the internationally-known Frank Lloyd Wright Home & Studio in Oak Park.
+Tour the place where Wright started his career and family, and developed the first truly American style of architecture, the Prairie Style.
+The annual Wright Plus Housewalk takes place this year on 5/19, featuring several private Wright homes and other significant residences and buildings.

-In Naperville, community life is centered around Naper Settlement, a hands-on living museum with a 19th-century village so that families can explore the region’s pioneer past.
-This season’s main event is Civil War Days, 5/20-5/21, when 300 re-enactors once again create the spectacle of war.
-June through August, you can enjoy the Naper Nights Community Concert Series two days a month (over one weekend), allowing people to enjoy music under the stars on 6/16-6/17, 7/21-7/22, and 8/18-8/19.
-Come for Settlement Sundays, with free sundaes and do-it-yourself toppings, family activities, and building tours.
+In Naperville, community life is centered around Naper Settlement, a hands-on living museum with a 19th-century village on the grounds for exploring the region’s pioneer past.
+This season’s main event is Civil War Days, 5/19-5/20, when hundreds of reenactors create the spectacle of war.
+June through August, you can enjoy the Naper Nights Community Concert series on 6/15-6/16, 7/20-7/21, and 8/17-8/18, drawing people to sit under the stars and enjoy music.
+Come also for Settlement Sundays, with free sundaes, family activities, and building tours.

-The northern suburbs include the Kohl Children’s Museum just north of the Glen retail center in Glenview.
-This family-friendly institution offers 16 creative playspaces for kids, including the Pet Vet, the Hands On house, SpotHero Car Garage, Whole Foods Market, Water Works, and Turtle Rock (with live creatures!).
+The northern suburbs include the Kohl Children’s Museum, just north of the Glen retail center in Glenview.
+This family-friendly institution is the perfect place to tire out your little ones, with 17 creative playspaces including the Pet Vet, the Hands On House, the SpotHero Car Garage, and Turtle Rock.
+Enjoy art adventures and storytimes, and the special exhibit Animal Secrets through 8/26.

-The country’s largest railway museum, the Illinois Railway Museum, located in Union, is a must-see for people of all ages who love trains.
-The season here opens April 2, and the biggest event of the year is, as always, “Day Out with Thomas”- this year taking place in July, on 7/8-7/9 and 7/15-7/16.
-Take a ride on a train pulled by Thomas or Percy – kids love this event!
-Electric cars start operating on 4/2, diesel trains operate starting 5/6, and trolley buses run on select days – 5/27, 7/1-7/2, and 9/2, 9/16, and 9/30.
-Events take place throughout the summer and include holidays, Railway Post Office Weekend on 6/10-6/11, Chicago Day on 6/17, the 27th Annual Vintage Transport Extravaganza on 8/6, and Museum Showcase Weekend on 9/16-9/17.
-The museum closes for the season in October, but the Happy Holiday Railway runs on four weekends following Thanksgiving.
+The Illinois Railway Museum, the country’s largest railway museum in Union, is a must-see for people of all ages who love trains.
+The biggest event of the year is always “Day Out with Thomas,” which takes place this year on 7/14-7/15 and 7/21-7/22.
+Take a ride on a train pulled by Thomas himself, or Percy (extra ticket required) – kids love this event!
+Electric cars are operating on Sundays, but will operate on Saturdays starting 5/5 and every day starting 5/21.
+Trolley buses, steam trains, and the Nebraska Zephyr run on select days throughout the season.
+This year’s special events include Railway Post Office Weekend on 6/9-6/10, Chicago Day on 6/16, the 28th Annual Vintage Transport Extravaganza on 8/5, and Diesel Days on 8/11-8/12.

 Love cars?
-Then perhaps the Volo Auto Museum & Antique Malls is the transit-related place for you.
-This 35-acre museum/shopping center features 35 acres with 400 cars, antiques, military dioramas, and more.
-Celebrity vehicles include Lightning McQueen, Ghost Rider, the General Lee, James Bond’s Aston Martin, KItt from Knight Rider, and the DeLorean from “Back to the Future.”
-Zzzzzz
+The perhaps the Volo Auto Museum & Antique Mall is the transit-related place for you.
+This 35-acre museum/shopping center features 400 cars, 33 exhibits, an antique mall, military dioramas, and more.
+Celebrity vehicles on site include the General Lee, Herbie, the Batmobile, a DeLorean from “Back to the Future,” and a Landspeeder from “Star Wars.”

-It’s not all about travel in the northwestern suburbs, though.
-For additional museum happenings, check out the following pages.
+But no, it’s not all about travel in the northwestern suburbs.
+For additional museum happenings all around the area, check out the following pages.
 We list some of the amazing cultural experiences you can have without setting foot in the city.
 Need more information?
 Call us at 847-715-4574.
 We’re here to help.

 Suburban Museums By Region